 Sorry, you must log in to save an item.

 What makes a brunette stand out from the crowd of her brown-haired peers?
 Well, if recent trends are any sort of indicator, then it’s clear that the answer is dimension, dimension, dimension.
-From ombré and balayage to lowlights and babylights, an eye-catching light brown hair color is all about subtle, tone-on-tone enhancements that really brighten up your hair color while accentuating your eyes and skin tone.
-So, forget about streaky blondes and chunky highlights: Nowadays it’s all about more natural-looking, flowing tresses that will make others wonder if maybe, just maybe, that’s your untouched hue.
+From ombré and balayage to lowlights and babylights, an eye-catching hair color (brunette or not) is all about subtle, tone-on-tone enhancements that really brighten up your hair color while accentuating your eyes and skin tone.
+So, forget about streaky, chunky highlights, these days it’s all about more natural-looking, flowing tresses that will make others wonder if maybe, just maybe, that’s your untouched hue.
 Want to be in the know and learn how to bring this naturally flawless look to life?
-Consult the following guide to different ways to add dimension to light brown hair.
+Read on for our guide on different ways to get a dimensional hair color.

-If you’re ready to add dimension to your light brown locks, brush up on these hair color terms:
+If you’re ready to add dimension to your locks, here are a few ways to do so.

-If you want a natural-looking set of highlights to tie your light brown look together, then balayage is the way to go.
-Known for its freehand painting technique—as opposed to foils or cap highlights—balayage targets individual strands of hair for a swept-on, sun-kissed look that’s full of depth and dimension.
+If you want a natural-looking set of highlights to tie your look together, then balayage is the way to go.
+Known for its freehand painting technique—as opposed to foils or cap highlights—balayage targets individual strands of hair for a sun-kissed look that’s full of depth and dimension.

 Looking for something a little more extreme, while still channeling a natural beachy vibe?
 Ombré is the perfect option to add dimension to your locks.
 What makes this look so eye-catching is the way the lightening begins around your ears and extends to the ends of your hair.
-Try the L’Oréal Paris Colorista Ombré Bleach Kit to get the look.
+Use the L’Oréal Paris Colorista Bleach in Ombré Bleach to DIY the look.

-Typically, at least two tones darker than your natural hair color, lowlights add serious depth and dimension to a light brown ‘do.
+Typically at least two tones darker than your natural hair color, lowlights add serious depth and dimension to your ‘do.
 When this process is used, your natural hair color becomes the highlight, which really brings out your skin’s radiance.